 What to pack for Arizona in the winter: outerwear

-Also, a snuggly fleece jacket for cozying up in my hotel rooms and on the plane to and from the North Pole where I live.
+- And a snuggly fleece jacket for cozying up in my hotel rooms and on the plane to and from the North Pole where I live

 Don’t let the fact that we’re talking about Arizona… and the desert… and highs in the 70s fool you into thinking it’s not going to be teeth-chattering cold on those mornings you’re up before the sun.
 If you’ve got early morning hiking and/or biking or a sunrise hot air balloon ride in your plans, don’t forget the word winter is still in the title of this post.